 Ash Wednesday and Good Friday feature additional rules for fasting and abstinence.
 This is in stark contrast to the abundant feasts of Easter.

 Violet (purple) is the color of Lent.
 On Gaudete Sunday, priests will wear rose (pink) as a small break from the solemn purple and a reminder that Easter is drawing near.
 During Palm Sunday and Good Friday, priests wear red vestments.

 The color of Easter is white.

 There are many different ways to pray during Lent.
-In 2022, Hallow is launching the #Pray40 Lent Challenge where Hallow users can meditate on the 7 Last Words of Jesus.
+In 2023, Hallow is once again offering the #Pray40 Lent Challenge where Hallow users can meditate on the 7 Last Words of Jesus.
 In response to the crisis in Europe and Pope Francis’ call to pray for Ukraine on Ash Wednesday, we’re dedicating the first day of the challenge to the people of Ukraine and donating a dollar for each person who completes the first prayer on Ash Wednesday to Ukrainian families through Catholic Relief Services.

 "Hallow is an excellent resource for people searching for deeper spiritual lives, especially the younger generation of Catholics today.
 It helps make clear that a relationship with God is and can be extremely personal and can be a great source of peace, joy, and strength."Most Reverend Bishop Kevin C. Rhoades (Bishop of Fort Wayne-South Bend)

 "Prayer is the best way to prepare to meet the Lord when He comes.
 Try the Hallow App."Father Mike Schmitz (Director of Youth and Young Adult Ministries, Diocese of Duluth)